Glagan/MyMangaDex/README.md

 * If it's the last chapter, the finish date is set to today and the status is set to "Completed"

 ## Useful links
-* Import favorites from KissManga to MangaDexx https://old.reddit.com/r/manga/comments/8qebu4/import_kissmanga_bookmarks_to_mangadex/
+* Import favorites from KissManga to MangaDex https://old.reddit.com/r/manga/comments/8qebu4/import_kissmanga_bookmarks_to_mangadex/

 ## Colors used
 * Last opened chapters in the follow page : rebeccapurple and indigo